lauraxjin/TARIC-code/README.md

        SPAN.class="rule-text"
        A.rel="rule"

-  *rule-post* : Applied to a FORM tag.
-A link template to add a new rule to the system by the authorized user.
-The element will be set to FORM.method="post" and it should contain a descendant element:

-       TEXTAREA.name="new-rule"

   *rule-search(get)* : Applied to a FORM tag.
 A link template to search of all the rules.
 The element will be set to FORM.method="get" and will contain the following descendant elements:

       INPUT[text].name="search"